hpi-swa-teaching/MaterialDesignWidgets/packages/Material-Core.package/MDDivider.class/README.md

-I am a line, that can be used to divide groups of items in a MDList or a MDMenu
+I am a line, that can be used to divide groups of items in a MDList or a MDMenu.